-An exciting new functionality is now available in Dynamics 365 for Operations.
+An exciting new functionality is now available in Dynamics 365 for Finance and Operations.
 A Cost Accounting Ledger is now available to take Cost Accounting to a new level.
 In previous AX versions, cost accounting functionality has been available, but with the creation of the Cost Accounting Ledger, Microsoft has opened up a completely new realm of possibilities.

 The Cost Accounting Ledger is a stand-alone structure, defined with currency and a calendar.
 Multiple cost accounting ledgers can be put in place as the organization requirements dictate and creativity runs wild.
 Management Reporter can then utilize the cost accounting ledgers to report out the many views of cost that a company needs to see.